 meeting of 16th November 1488 decided to finance the decoration of the scuola's

 ground floor chapel and meeting-house and the young Vittore Carpaccio

 was employed.
-The cycle of nine paintings was probably completed by 1500
+The scuole piccolo became his major clients.
+The cycle of nine paintings was Carpaccio's first and

-The Scuola was suppressed by Napoleon in 1806, the paintings were removed
+drawings for this cycle.
+When the Scuola was suppressed by Napoleon in 1806 the paintings were removed

 on October 10th 1808 and put on display in the Accademia in 1828.

 Of The Dream of St Ursula from the cycle he wrote 'There